Razeen-ud-din/Quantum-Sparse-State-Preparation/README.md

 ## Installation

 In order to work with the jupyter notebook of this project `Quantum_sparse_state_prepation.ipynb`, you need a number of packages.
-The first section of the notebook is about the installation of different packages and modules therein.
-Running the cells of this section ensure that you are all setup with the environment.
+The first cell of each language implementation is about the installation of different packages and modules therein.
+Running these cells of each section ensure that you are all setup with the environment.
 The only prerequisite is that you have `python` installed and any IDE that runs `.ipynb` notebook file i.e Visual studio code or jupyter notebook.

 ## Implementation